-For nearly 20 years, he's been telling them through the lenses of his still and video cameras - as well as pen and paper.
+For over 20 years, he's been telling them through the lenses of his still and video cameras, as well as pen and paper.

 To accompany a domestic violence article I wrote for the Orlando Sentinel (11 March 2012), I shot and edited this video for the Sentinel's web site.
 Captured with the Canon 5D, the piece (an "In-Their-Own-Words" story) features Carol Wick, Director of Harbor House, a Central Florida based shelter for victims of domestic violence, and her description of the R3 app – a social media tool created to help "Recognize, Respond and Refer."

 In the mid 90's, as a staff cameraman and editor for NBC News in their Tel Aviv and Jerusalem bureaus, I was told a U.S. History professor (on sabbatical) was living in the Judean Desert with a tribe of Bedouin.
 The professor described a typical "Day in the Life" of the tribesmen, their history, their uniqueness, and how modern technology is erasing their very existence.